The rest of the 100 (in alphabetical order): Tony Chao, Applied Ventures

-Omkaram (Om) Nalamasu, senior vice-president and chief technology officer for Applied Materials, said: “Applied Materials is a leader in materials engineering, committed to solving high-value problems across multiple industries in addressing market and technology disruptions.
+Omkaram (Om) Nalamasu, senior vice-president and chief technology officer for Applied Materials, for last year’s award said: “Applied Materials is a leader in materials engineering, committed to solving high-value problems across multiple industries in addressing market and technology disruptions.

 “Tony Chao and his Applied Ventures team lead the charge for the company in brave new industries like augmented and virtual reality, artificial intelligence, robotics, personalised medicine and digital manufacturing.
 Tony’s career has grown in tandem with the portfolio, which has grown roughly 10-fold over the past decade.
 Among CVCs, Tony has also pushed the envelope in corporate-government partnerships, most recently a Korea-based fund that is the first of its kind.
 We are very proud of his team’s progress and synergistic collaboration with portfolio startups, and look forward to further accomplishments.”

 Last June, Korea’s Small & Medium Business Administration and the Korea Venture Investment Corporation agreed with Applied Materials to raise a W30bn ($26m) fund for investment in South Korean venture firms and small and medium-sized enterprises.

 State-backed fund-of-funds Korea Venture Investment Corporation (KVIC) committed as a limited partner (LP) in the fund in order to aid South Korean startups.
 The stakeholders have not disclosed the size of the fund, but a regulatory filing indicates they wanted to raise $40m.